Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Documentation first
 -------------------

 It is tempting to just start coding - a prototype might attract contributors and let the project gain momentum.
 But as the principle goes, "if it isn't documented, it doesn't exist".
-Looking at HN submissions of programming languages, the best docs win - it's only "famous" languages that can submit a Github repo full of files but without a README.
+Looking at HN submissions of programming languages, the best docs win - it's only "famous" languages that can submit a Github repo full of files but without a README and still get discussion.
 To do well we need at least a README.
 But I'm going with a wiki style so I can write down every last detail.
-And there are code scraps for the places where writing code is simpler than explaining, but none of them really work yet.
+And there are code snippets for the places where writing code is clearer than explaining in English.

 Sphinx
 ------